HP Smart Array 410i as HBA

 Start the upgrade process for P410i

-Upgrading to 6.64.2 by downloading the firmware upgrade file from HPE's Redhat based Linux repository.
-Smart Component provides firmware for the following storage controllers: Smart Array P212, P410, P410i, P411, P711m, P712m, and P812
+Upgrade to 6.64.2, or later.
+Download the firmware upgrade file, from HPE's Red Hat based Linux repository.
+Smart Component provides firmware for the following storage controllers: Smart Array P212, P410, P410i, P411, P711m, P712m, and P812.

 wget https://downloads.hpe.com/pub/softlib2/software1/sc-linux-fw-array/p332076214/v110820/hp-firmware-smartarray-14ef73e580-6.64-2.i386.rpm

-To be able to use the .rpm on Debian we can use a tool called rpm2cpio
+To be able to use the .rpm on Debian, we can use a tool called rpm2cpio

 apt update && apt install rpm2cpio libc6-i386 lib32stdc++6